k5602/course_pilot/implementation_checklist.md

   - DaisyUI lofi (light) and night (dark) themes via dioxus-daisyui.
   - Theme toggle in App shell, propagated via context/signal.
   - All DaisyUI components inherit theme instantly.
+  - Theme preference is persisted in a desktop-native config file (`theme_config.toml`), not browser localStorage.
+  - No JS interop is used for theme switching in desktop mode; all logic is Rust-native and future-proofed for web.
   - Scalability: Context-driven theme system, supporting future custom themes or branding.

 - [x] Establish AppState Signal/Context